Paradies tree

 Logo

-Travel Hack: How to Climb Mt.
+Travel Hacks: How to Climb Mt.
 Fuji

 At 12,389 feet Mt.
 Fuji is far from the tallest mountain on earth, but few can compete with its natural beauty.
 Appreciating its stunning symmetrical cone from a distance is nothing new as evidenced by the ukiyo-e (pictures of the floating world) woodblock prints of Hokusai and Hiroshige.
 These days the Tokyo Skytree offers spectacular views from its viewing platforms on a clear day.
 Since Fuji-san is just over 60 miles southwest of Japan’s capital, viewing areas nearer to the venerable mountain are accessible on a day trip via both private and public transportation.